-This is exactly why you will see a sharp decline in your energy costs if you shift to LED lighting in your commercial facility.
+This is exactly why you will see a sharp decline in your energy costs if you shift to LED commercial light fixtures in your commercial facility.
 LED lights consume way less energy than their traditional counterparts like halogen lights, incandescent and fluorescent bulbs.
-To talk some numbers, the right type of commercial LED lights may reduce your utility bills by as much as up to 70 percent, depending on the type of lighting they are replacing or being compared against.
+To talk some numbers, the right type of commercial LED lights may reduce your utility bills by as much as up to 70 percent, depending on the type of commercial light fixtures they are replacing or being compared against.

 This is because unlike these traditional lighting options, LED lights waste significantly less energy in producing heat, which is a benefit in itself that we will get to below.
-But as LEDs use the energy they consume much more efficiently, they are able to produce the same level and quality of light – typically better – with a much lower amount of energy.
+But as LED commercial light fixtures use the energy they consume much more efficiently, they are able to produce the same level and quality of light – typically better – with a much lower amount of energy.

-While it’s true that LED lights are considerably more expensive than the traditional options, they usually more than make up for it with their significantly longer lifespan.
+While it’s true that LED lights are considerably more expensive than the traditional commercial light fixtures, they usually more than make up for it with their significantly longer lifespan.
 The average lifespan of a typical LED light is believed to be anywhere between 50,000 to 100,000 hours, though some of the more conservative estimates put this number at 40,000 to 60,000 hours.

 However, both these estimates are significantly higher than the lifespan of halogen lights at 2,000 to 4,000 hours, incandescent bulbs at 750 to 2,000 hours, HIDs at 10,000 to 24,000 hours, and fluorescent lights at 24,000 to 36,000 hours.

-This means that while these traditional lights would cost you less initially, you will need to replace them much often than LED lights or LED commercial light fixtures.
+This means that while these traditional commercial light fixtures would cost you less initially, you will need to replace them much often than LED lights or LED commercial light fixtures.
 In addition, traditional lights also demand a lot more in terms of maintenance than their LED counterparts, so that’s something to take into account as well.